 Wooden Board Materials: MDF/HDF, OSB, Particle board, Plywood and Veneer

 In wood processing and furniture industry, wooden panels are commonly applied.
 Frequently used wooden board materials are MDF (Medium Density Fiberboard), HDF (High Density Fiberboard), OSB (Oriented Strand Board), Particle Board and Plywood.
-These wooden panels come with different physical characteristics with fit into different kinds of construction or building applications.
+These wooden panels and nature of particle board density come with different physical characteristics, fitting into different kinds of construction or building applications.